Nesquiko/swimlogs/doc/usecase/training_edit.md

 ## Description

-Coach wants to edit training.
+Coach wants to edit a training.

 ## Preconditions

-1. The training must exist.
+1. The training was created.

 ## Success Guarantees

-Training was edited and coach can see it in collection of trainings.
+Training was edited and coach can see it with new changes.

 ## Success Scenario